The Barefoot Doctor: Work and teaching

-Controversy
+Criticism

 Mainstream medical professionals have criticised the advice given in Russell's popular Observer column as being founded on traditional beliefs rather than science, and his books have been described as "health fiction".

-He has been accused of "sexually predatory" behaviour by several women.
+He was accused of "sexually predatory" behaviour by several women.
 Jonathan Coe of medical practitioners' standards charity Witness, said that they had received five complaints about Russell relating to patients in treatment.
-Russell has admitted to having sex with ex-patients.
+Russell admitted to having sex with ex-patients.